peterhass/opentrink/README.md

 # TODO
 - REGENERATE MASTER KEY, put it in gitignore
 - Prod: Include database in backup
+- Need some functionality to verify a user on the scoreboard

 # IDEAS / NOTES
 - "Don't roll your own auth"